 I used vegan meat--a 12 oz pack of Impossible burger--because my 12-year-old is more likely to love a food and eat it when there's a meat substitute involved, and I wasn't wrong.
 You can leave it out if you want to keep all processed foods out and there will be no compromise to the flavor.

 I don't really have a preference for this dish, you can use either.
 Using canned, of course, makes the process much shorter because if you start out with dry black-eyed peas you will need to cook them until they're tender.
-If you do start out with dry peas, try and soak them for a few hours--overnight if possible--before cooking them on the stovetop or in an Instant Pot.
+If you do start out with dry black-eyed peas, be sure to read my guide on how to cook black-eyed peas, which will yield perfectly cooked beans each time.

 When I made this recipe this time I actually used frozen black-eyed peas that I get from the freezer section of my supermarket.
 I like using these because they cook faster than dry peas and keep forever in the freezer.